 Toby’s Estate scours the world for the best coffee and then serves it up to Brooklyn hipsters, along with mashed avocado on toast and perfect poached eggs.
 Also have branches in Manhattan.
 Macbooks and beards optional

-This resort hotel boasts one of the best locations on the island if you’re looking for peace and quiet and an almost private beach.
+Resort hotel Blau Porto Petro boasts one of the best locations on the island if you’re looking for peace and quiet and an almost private beach.
 Buffet breakfast/dinner served up with fabulous sea views

 Meals on wheels